3 Steps to Stay Sane in a Volatile Market

 shapecharge/Getty Images

 Loss aversion and other biases can cause us to act irrationally.
-In times like these, it might make us want to guard our money instead of risking it in the markets – maybe move all of it into low-risk investments like bonds or certificates of deposit or high-yield savings accounts.
+A significant market dip – and the scary financial news flashes and dire predictions that come with it – might make us want to guard our money instead of risking it in the markets.
+We might consider moving it all into low-risk investments like bonds or certificates of deposit or high-yield savings accounts.

 But for most of us, such a move would be a costly mistake that could set our retirement plans back years.